mattjnewberry/mattjnewberry.github.io/_posts/2020-7-29-static-hosting.md

 ---
 layout: post
-title: Route53, S3, CloudFront, Github Pages and the Struggles of Hosting
+title: Route53, S3, Cloudfront, Github Pages and the Struggles of Hosting
+description: Exploring how to utilize AWS Free tier and Github Pages to create a fast, maintainable website using Route53, Cloudfront, AWS Certificate Manager, Github Pages and Jekyll
 ---

 **NOTE:** All costs are correct as of 2020.08.01 and are subject to change.